 Mary: Indeed!
 My very first task was to create the art for the board itself.
 After only being responsible for tiny parts of the project at my old job, this felt very different, in a good way, of course.
 Since then I’ve done series of extra locations for Miremarsh and lots of other stuff that I’m probably not allowed to talk about, but yeah, it’s all very exciting.

-Paul: Yes, sadly, most of your artwork for the game won’t be revealed until the stretchgoals are unveiled, if I’m not mistaken.
+Room 17 Games: Yes, sadly, most of your artwork for the game won’t be revealed until the stretchgoals are unveiled, correct?

 Mary: That’s correct, yes, but it’s something for everyone to look forward to.

-Paul: Indeed, and I for one can’t wait to see them.
+Room 17 Games: Indeed, and we can’t wait to reveal them.